spxds/bamboo/README.md

 # bamboo
-sample project based on a real project I've been working on, I made for public display.
+This is a sample project based on a real project I've been working on.
+It's a repsonsive one page website that I designed and developed.